theankitgaurav/dev-toolbox/README.md

 ## Bonus features

-- Hold `Alt` and click on any menu item to run display the output in terminal.
+- Hold `Alt` and click on any menu item to display the output in terminal.
 - Customize the icon of the app from "Preferences" or by clicking on the app and pressing `CMD` + `E`.

 ## Installation